 You can convert the points (or the cash back) you earn for rewards, daily expenses, in-store or online purchases, loan payments, investments, or gift cards for your loved ones or significant other.

 Why Get An RBC Student Credit Card?

-An RBC student credit card may help you achieve your goal if you are starting to build your credit.
+An RBC student credit card may help you achieve your goal if you start building your credit.
 Though they may still have higher interest rates than regular credit cards, their issuers tend to require fewer requirements, such as your personal and student information, financial status, and employment status (if any).
 Suppose you are ready to manage your finances; a student credit card can serve different purposes based on what you are after.

-If you are travelling overseas to study, you can also ensure your safety and protection.
+If you travel overseas to study, you can also ensure your safety and protection.
 RBC student credit cards are built with a credit lock feature, travel insurance, and 24-hour fraud security that you can contact anytime.

 Rewards To Look For In An RBC Student Credit Card?

 You can choose two types of rewards from using an RBC student credit card – Avion points or WestJet dollars.

 You can earn Avion points through cash back or points that can be redeemed for almost anything, such as personal care items, credit card and household bill payments, car rentals, airline tickets, and more.
 You can check your points by downloading the Avion Rewards app and automatically receive cash back deals and savings.